File server FAQs

 - Log in to the Hybrid Workloads Management Console.

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

-- On the menu bar, click Protect > Windows/Linux Servers.
+- On the menu bar, click Protect > File Servers.

-- In the Server Name column, click the server name.
+- In the Registered Servers page, under the Server Name column, click the server name.

 Note: The first Backup Now will always trigger a full backup for File server and MS-SQL server.
-The subsequent Backup Now requests will trigger a full backup for File server and Differential Backup for MS-SQL server.
+The subsequent Backup Now requests will trigger an incremental backup for File server and Differential Backup for MS-SQL server.

 For more information on Differential Backup, see Differential backups.

 ►What are the benefits of enabling smart scan?